sqpat/RealDOOM/README.md

 ### Known bugs:
- - melee attack range seems to be broken
- - there is a texture mapping bug especially with animated textures and doors. i think it has something to do with texture offsets having been made 8 bits.
  - sound, saves are unimplemented/nonfunctional
  - content outside of doom1 shareware has not been tested at all and may be very broken
  - finale has not been tested at all